Blog Contact Discover Vault →

 AI Document Management: Auto-Tag, Classify, and Find Anything

-Traditional document management systems (DMS) require humans to manually file, tag, and maintain documents.
-That works in theory — in practice, 70% of metadata is incomplete or wrong because nobody has time to properly catalog every document.
+Traditional document management asks humans to manually file, tag, and maintain documents.
+In theory: clean metadata.
+In practice: 70% of metadata is incomplete or wrong because nobody has time to catalog every document properly.

-AI document management flips this: AI reads documents, understands their content, and assigns metadata automatically.
+AI document management flips this.
+AI reads documents, understands content, assigns metadata automatically.

 Automatic tagging

-AI analyzes document content and assigns tags: document type (contract, protocol, manual), department, project, confidentiality level, involved parties.
-For 10,000 documents, a human needs weeks — AI handles it in hours.
+AI analyzes content and assigns tags: document type (contract, protocol, manual), department, project, confidentiality, parties involved.
+For 10,000 documents a human needs weeks.
+AI does it in hours.

 Classification

-Every document is automatically assigned to a category — by content, not by filename or folder location.
-A draft contract that accidentally landed in the marketing folder is still recognized as a contract and assigned to the right area.
+Every document is assigned a category by content, not by filename or folder.
+A contract draft accidentally saved in the marketing folder is still recognized as a contract and routed correctly.

 Duplicate detection

-AI recognizes not just identical files, but also content-similar versions: the same contract with minor edits, the same manual as Word and PDF, slightly modified templates.
-AI flags duplicates and suggests the current version.
+AI catches not just identical files but content-similar versions: same contract with minor edits, same manual as Word and PDF, slightly modified templates.
+AI flags duplicates and surfaces the current version.

-Instead of keyword search: meaning-based search across all documents.
-“What certification do we need for the French market?” finds relevant documents even if none contain the word “certification” in the title.
-More in our AI knowledge management guide.
+Meaning-based, not keyword-based.
+“What certification do we need for the French market?” finds relevant documents even when none contains the word “certification” in the title.
+Full picture in AI knowledge management.

 AI document management vs. traditional DMS